Merchandise on the sales floor can look pretty, but it is your money sitting there.

 Get plenty of pencils with erasers.

-Don’t allow yourself to start counting through the day, customer service will suffer.
+Don’t allow yourself to start counting through the day.
+Customer service will suffer.

-As they arrive, check off their names.
+As your counters arrive, check off their names.

 No one will be paid until they have signed their time card and all information filled out.